arkantos1482/leveldb-viewer/readme.md

 ## Usage

-Run the LevelDB Viewer from the command line, specifying the path to your LevelDB database.
-Optionally, you can filter the output by a key prefix.
+Run the LevelDB Viewer from the command line, specifying the path to your LevelDB database:

-### Basic Usage

     leveldb-viewer -db /path/to/your/db

-### Filter by Key Prefix
+### Key Prefix Filtering and Search

-    leveldb-viewer -db /path/to/your/db -prefix myprefix_
+You can filter keys by typing a prefix or substring in the search box at the top of the interface.
+The key list will dynamically update to show only matching keys.

-### Command-Line Options
+### Pagination

-- `-db`: Path to the LevelDB database (required).
-- `-prefix`: (Optional) Prefix to filter keys.
+Use the `n` key to move to the next page of keys and the `p` key to move to the previous page.
+Each page displays a fixed number of keys, making it easier to navigate large databases.

-### Example
+### Key Navigation

-    leveldb-viewer -db /var/lib/mydb -prefix user_

-This will display all keys starting with `user_` along with their corresponding values.
+Use the arrow keys to navigate through the list of keys.
+The value of the selected key will be displayed on the right.

 ## Contributing